 Aside from the unique travel destinations and mouthwatering cuisine, the Philippines proudly boast that they remain the only Asian country that is considered a Christian nation (about 92.5% are Christians).
 On top of that, there are also other religions that are openly being practiced in the country, and there is one reason for this: the locals believe in the power of religion.
 For many, having a religion helps in dictating the lives they want to live, and it also offers the incredible satisfaction of being one with a specific community.

 Despite its strategic location, the Philippines is very much different from its neighboring countries in Southeast Asia who are commonly following Buddhism, Hinduism, Sikhism, or Islam.
 For this reason, a huge number of foreigners have been consistently wondering if the country is even really an Asian one.
-Well, as we have discussed in our previous posts before, the Philippines was under Spanish rule for 333 years, and the colonizers have introduced roman catholic symbols, the catholic church, and have urged the locals to be baptized.
+Well, as we have discussed in our previous posts before, the Philippines was under Spanish rule for 333 years, and the colonizers introduced roman catholic symbols, and the catholic church, and urged the locals to be baptized.
 Since their rule was so long, there is no surprise why many follow the Christian faith.

 Before we dive deep into the concepts related to the Christian majority, let us first draw our attention to the common words related to this topic.

 Now that we have a brief idea of the common words you might hear when discussing with Filipinos about their religion and the Roman Catholic belief, it’s time that we put our attention to answering some of the widely talked about questions.
 So read on below to find out.